Almodôvar is a tranquil municipality located in the Baixo Alentejo subregion

 -

-Atop the hill stands the Chapel of Saint Peter of the Heads (Ermida de São Pedro das Cabeças), a modest 16th-century sanctuary that adds spiritual resonance to
+Atop the hill stands the Hermitage of Saint Peter of the Heads (Ermida de São Pedro das Cabeças), a modest 16th-century sanctuary that adds spiritual resonance to

 the landscape.
 The site is a destination for local pilgrimages and